 Kübler-Ross was a Swiss-American psychiatrist whose work with terminally ill patients led her to become a pioneer in near-death studies.

-In her book published in 1969—On Death and Dying—she argued that terminally ill patients go through 5 stages of grief when faced with their imminent death—denial, anger, bargaining, depression, and acceptance.
+In her book published in 1969 — On Death and Dying — she argued that terminally ill patients go through 5 stages of grief when faced with their imminent death —denial, anger, bargaining, depression, and acceptance.

-In a subsequent book—On Grief and Grieving—published in 2005 with co-author David Kessler, Kübler-Ross took her original concept of the five stages of grief and applied it to those who have lost a loved one.
+In a subsequent book — On Grief and Grieving — published in 2005 with co-authorDavid Kessler, Kübler-Ross took her original concept of the five stages of grief and applied it to those who have lost a loved one.

-On Grief and Grieving was written by Kübler-Ross and Kessler while Kübler-Ross was on her death-bed.
-The writing duo had the unique—but regrettable—position of viewing grief both from the viewpoint of the terminally ill and the survivor of loss.
+While co-writing the book, Kübler-Ross was on her death-bed.
+The writing duo had the unique — but regrettable — position of viewing grief both from the viewpoint of the terminally ill and the survivor of loss.

-In On Grief and Grieving, Kübler-Ross and Kessler explain how the concept of the 5 stages of grief works:
+Kübler-Ross and Kessler explain how the concept of the 5 stages of grief works:

 - Our grief is as individual as our lives.
 Each person is unique in how he or she copes with feelings of grief because each person has unique DNA and a unique personal history (including their relationship with the deceased).